martinsj815/Battery-Park/docs/Calculator.md

         <div>
             <h2> Estimation of Li-metal thickness </h2>
             <br>
-              - This calculation estimates the amount of Li deposition or exfoliation during charge/discharge reactions depending on the applied areal current density.
+              - This calculation estimates the amount of Li deposition or stripping during charge/discharge reactions depending on the applied areal current density.
             <br>
             <br>
-              - Note that this is theoretical estimation and calculated by assuming perfectly flat and smooth film of Li.
+              - Note that this is theoretical estimation and calculated, assuming Li being perfectly flat and smooth.
             <br>
             <br>
             <div class="columns">